jonnor/ESC-CNN-microcontroller/report/report.md

 and Effnet block (Stride-Effnet).
 <!-- These blocks are illustrated in `FIXME: ref picture`. -->
 For EffNet, LeakyReLU was with ReLu since LeakyReLU is not supported by X-CUBE-AI, version 3.4.

-Additionally a version of strided with depthwise separable convolution with 3x3 kernel size (Stride-DS-3x3) is tested.
+Additionally, a version of strided with Depthwise-Separable convolution with 3x3 kernel size (Stride-DS-3x3) was tested.
 The Keras definition the strided model(s) can be found in appendix \ref{appendix:strided-model}.

 Strided-DS showed promising results in early testing on a single fold.
-Because of that few variations with fewer number of filters were also tested to get an idea for the possible performance/complexity tradeoffs.
+Therefore a few variations with fewer number of filters were also tested, to get an idea for the possible performance/complexity tradeoffs.
 In addition to the maximum of 24 filters, 20, 16 and 12 filters were tested.
-For all other Strided models the number of layers and filters were set as high as possible without violating any of the device constraints.
+For all other Strided models, the number of layers and filters were set as high as possible without violating any of the device constraints.

 This results in 10 different models, as summarized in Table \ref{table:models}.